OpenDDRmobi/openddr-vb/README.md

 This connection URL points to the latest available OpenDDR Data version online.
 If you prefer a different version or a local copy of the OpenDDR data repository, you may override ClassifierConsole by pointing to a different source.
 Either a URL or the location of a folder in the file system.
+This is currently also backward-compatible with Apache DeviceMap and its URLs.

 The config file also contains the supported .NET runtime version.
 <supportedRuntime version="v4.0" sku=".NETFramework,Version=v4.0"/>